Acaree/FeLiNa-Engine/docs/README.md

 Camera culling is used to discard some geometry draw.
 Every mesh have an AABB and if it's outside camera frustum is not drew.
 Static objects are accelerated using a queadtree.
 If a static object is outside quadtree is not tested against camera culling.

-### Own format files

-When a file is imported (dragging it into the engine or assets folder & opening engine or clicking refresh assets) our own format files for that files will be generated in library folder.
-This files can be dragged into a component mesh or component material.
-A .meta file is also generated for every FBX or texture to link it with his files in our own format.

 ### Mouse picking

 When screen is clicked, a ray is casted from mouse to the far plane of camera frustrum.
 All objects that intersect with that ray are tested and the nearest to near plane for frustrum is picked.
 When an object is picked, it's selected in inspector and his guizmos appear.

 ### Game mode

 The engine have a game mode.
 This game is activated when Play button is pressed and stop button back to engine mode.
 When game mode is on, camera will be changed to Main Camera, all scripts will be executed and every change on scene will be reseted when stop is clicked.
 Pause button pauses the game mode.
 Time scale modify the time multiplier for game mode.
+Tick run the game one frame and stop it.

 ### Resource manager

 Resource manager is used to optimize the memory consumption.
-It's used for component mesh, texture and script.
+It's used for component mesh, material and script.
 It's used to save only one time all data from this component (for example, in mesh, save the triangles position, the normals...).
 Components only save the UID from this resource.
 You can see how many things use a resource in inspector.
 Open a component and see his reference counting.
+This resource generate an own format file saving his data.

+### Own format files & importers

+When a file is imported (dragging it into the engine or assets folder & opening engine or clicking refresh assets) our own format files for that files will be generated in library folder.
+The importers save the data of that in 2 types of file: .felina files for meshes and .dds for textures.
+There are saved all useful data for load that mesh or texture.
+A .meta file is also generated for every FBX or texture to link it with his files in our own format.
+With this, whenever a file is charged in scene, the engine will look the .meta and charge the own format file, to make it faster.
+This own files can be dragged into a component mesh or component material.

 ## Visual scripting system